 Here’s an interview he did on ESPN where he talks about the program and why so many people succeed with it…

 And here’s a good video by Jacob Hiller that explains how the program works:

 Jump Manual is one of the most polished and professional programs I ever came across, it gave me the best results at that time, in the least amount of time.
 If I had to choose today what vertical program to go with, I’d probably still choose The Jump Manual (but that’s just because I’m old too :)).

 Vert Shock Vs Jump Manual

-So you might come out scratching your head now as to what program is my preferred choice between the two.
+So you might come out scratching your head now as to which program I prefer between the two.

 I’ll make this easy for you to understand.

-But if you’re a bit old like me (hate to admit it) or have a history with injuries, it’s better to go with The Jump Manual since the process is more gradual and generally speaking safer.
+However, if you’re a bit old like me (hate to admit it) or have a history with injuries, it’s better to go with The Jump Manual since the process is more gradual and, generally speaking, safer.